wqferr/functional/README.md

 print(l())
 ```

-Will print out `nil`: pi is an undefined variable from the lambda's point of view, so its value
+Will print out `nil`: `constant` is an undefined variable from the lambda's point of view, so
-is `nil` since it was never assigned.
+its value is `nil` since it was never assigned.

 You can get around this and set the desired environment for a lambda as follows: